-All requests for credit by examination are submitted to the Registrar's Office.
+All requests for credit based on CLEP subject examinations are submitted to the Registrar's Office.
 Test results are evaluated by the Registrar's Office and are recorded on a student's transcript if credit is earned.
-Quarter hours of credit toward graduation are earned on the basis of these tests but no grades or quality points are given; therefore, these credits will not affect a student's grade point average.

 Students may retest after six months on any exam that they may have previously failed to achieve a satisfactory score.